Zuehlke/software-engineering-corner/src/articles/fpga-digital-twins/index.md

 With [scapy](https://scapy.net/), we can create headers like `Ether(dst, src, type)` or `IP(src, dst, ...)` and concatenate them with the division operator `Ether()/IP()`.
 The `raw` header lets us append or inject any length of bytes.
 Scapy's utils package provides us with `wrpcap()`.
-This function takes a list of packets and writes them to a PCAP[^6] file, which you can open with wireshark.
+This function takes a list of packets and writes them to a PCAP file — a file format for packet capture used by e.g. tcpdump and wireshark.
 Similarly, `rdpcap()` will read those packets back into scapy's packetList format.
 The file `test_input.pcap` will now have around 200 packets, which we use as test data for our filter.
 Crucially, this testbench can later be reused together with [cocotb](https://www.cocotb.org/) to test the VHDL implementation.
 In effect, the digital twin becomes the golden device, also known as a test oracle.

 #### Creating the digital twin

-When designing a digital twin for an FPGA, it's very important that we don't take too many shortcuts leveraging the Python ecosystem.
+When designing a digital twin for an FPGA, it's very important that we don't take too many shortcuts.
 We want to keep the FPGA resources and capabilities in mind.
 A simple one-liner in Python might do the trick as well, but we wouldn't gain any insights into the resources needed in VHDL for this.